ropensci/drake/README.md

 ![](./images/graph.png)

-When you call `make(my_plan, jobs = 4)`, the work proceeds in chronological order from left to right.
-The items are built or imported column by column in sequence, and up-to-date targets are skipped.
-(This is not a hard and fast rule: `drake` includes targets further ahead if some targets in the current column are already up to date.)
-Within each column (or parallelizable stage), the targets/objects are all independent of each other conditional on the previous steps, so they are distributed over the 4 available parallel jobs/workers.
-Assuming the targets are rate-limiting (as opposed to imported objects), the next `make(..., jobs = 4)` should be faster than `make(..., jobs = 1)`, but it would be superfluous to use more than 4 jobs.
-See function `max_useful_jobs()` to suggest the number of jobs, taking into account which targets are already up to date.
+Within each column above, the nodes are conditionally independent given their dependencies.
+Each `make()` walks through the columns from left to right and applies parallel processing within each column.
+If any nodes are already up to date, `drake` looks downstream to maximize the number of outdated targets in a parallelizable stage.

-As for the implementation, you can choose from a vast arsenal of parallel backends, from local multicore computing to [future.batchtools](https://github.com/HenrikBengtsson/future.batchtools)-powered distributed computing compatible with most formal job schedulers.
+Parallel computing backends range from local multicore computing to [future.batchtools](https://github.com/HenrikBengtsson/future.batchtools)-powered distributed computing.
 Please see the [parallelism vignette](https://github.com/wlandau-lilly/drake/blob/master/vignettes/parallelism.Rmd) for details.

 ```r
 vignette("parallelism")